 This is perhaps the most important part of Film Objektiv.
 We're here to build a community around film.
-In exchange for the awesome deals on these long-term rentals that will help you complete your projects with great gear, we require a selection of your images from your project along with 100 words to describe what you accomplished with this opportunity.
+In exchange for the awesome deals on these long-term rentals that will help you complete your projects with great gear, we do not require, but do highly recommend you submit a selection of your images from your project along with 100 words to describe what you accomplished with this opportunity.
 The images remain 100% yours, but we get to use them in a blog post as well as in the occasional promotional social media/Instagram post (to promote your story).
 The Film Objektiv blog will feature your stories and images so everyone can share in the excitement of what's being created here.

-There are only three rules for this blog post.
-It has to be at least 100 words long (no limit for those who want to go longer).
-It has to include at least five images (they can speak for themselves or can be submitted with captions).
-And it has to be submitted within one month of the return date of your rental.
+There are only two rules for this blog post.
+It has to be at least 100 words long (no limit for those who want to go longer) and it has to include at least five images (they can speak for themselves or can be submitted with captions).
 By submitting your 100 Words assignment, you guarantee that the images submitted were shot by you and that you are the sole owner and rights holder for the images and text shared with us.